 - Lifestyle changes.
 Try improving your diet, losing weight, being more active, managing stress, changing medications if needed, and changing your sleep position.
 More on these natural remedies is covered below.

 - In severe cases, hernia surgery.
 Surgery is sometimes needed if part of the stomach moves into the hiatus, which cuts off blood flow to the stomach.
 Laparoscopic surgery is one of the common surgical methods used for fixing hernias.
-The surgeon only makes small incisions to perform laparoscopic surgery.
+The surgeon only makes small incisions to perform laparoscopic surgery using a laparoscope.
 The risk is believed to be relatively low for lots of scarring or complications during recovery.
 This type of operation can include fixing or removing the hernia sac, tucking the stomach back in its correct place and out from the esophagus, making the opening of the hiatus smaller, or reconstructing a weak esophageal sphincter.
-(7)
+(8)

 - Manipulation of the Stomach.
 Some choose to see alternative practitioners who manipulate the stomach non-invasively by hand to push it back to its correct position.
 There isn’t strong evidence that this works for everyone.

 1. Treat Acid Reflux/Heartburn Symptoms With A Healthy Diet

 A poor diet can contribute to an overactive immune system, which causes all sorts of painful symptoms.
 Here are foods that tend to make acid reflux or GERD symptoms worse for many people.
 Cut down on these if you’ve been diagnosed with a hiatal hernia:

 - Carbonated beverages, sugary drinks or energy drinks